UCC Works Award - Volunteering and Community Engagement Pathway MOVEMBE2020/2021

 NUI Galway students Cathy, Sinead, Caitlin, Ciaran, Keith all shared a few words on their Gaisce experiences.
 Read NUI Galway Students' interviews and stories about their journey for the Gaisce Medals.

 Gaisce, which is also known as the President’s Award is a personal development programme for people aged between 15 and 25 to fulfil their potential.
-Over 300,000 young people have participated in the programme.
 The award comes in three stages, bronze, silver and gold, each of increasing difficulty and timescales.
 Students often begin their bronze award in secondary school and this year many NUI Galway students are taking the chance to complete the award.

 The awards consist of 13, 26 and 52-week programmes taking up three hours of time each week.
 Through participation in personal, physical and community challenges, young people feel that it enhances confidence and wellbeing.
 Participants must also complete an adventure journey as part of each award.
-The adventure journey is something that young people particularly enjoy with students travelling to places such as Kilimanjaro and to undertake the Camino walk in Spain.
-The sense of achievement when participants finally receive their award drives students to better themselves and their communities.
+The adventure journey is something that often is part of a fundraiser and is a team effort!

 To sign up for the award email firstname.lastname@example.org to meet the Gaisce PALs - Lorraine Tansey, Kirsty Moran and Aidan Harte.